Márcio Araújo (volleyball)

 Márcio Henrique Barroso Araújo (born 12 October 1973 in Fortaleza, Ceará) is a male beach volleyball player from Brazil.
-He won the gold medal in the men's beach team competition at the 2005 Beach Volleyball World Championships in Berlin, Germany, partnering Fábio Luiz Magalhães.
+He won the gold medal in the men's beach team competition at the 2005 Beach Volleyball World Championships in Berlin, Germany, partnering with Fábio Luiz Magalhães.

 Araújo represented his native country at the 2004 Summer Olympics in Athens, Greece, after having claimed the bronze medal alongside Benjamin Insfran at the 2003 Beach Volleyball World Championships in Rio de Janeiro, Brazil.